Superior letter

-In typography and handwriting, a superior letter is a lower-case letter placed above the baseline and made smaller than ordinary script.
-The style has traditionally been distinct from superscript.
-Formerly quite common in abbreviations, the original purpose was to make handwritten abbreviations clearly distinct from normal words.
-These could also be used to enable the important words on signs to be larger.
-In technical terms, the superior letter can also be called the superscripted minuscule letter.
-In modern usage, with word processors and text entry interfaces, superscript and superior letters are produced in the same way and look identical, and their distinction would refer to their usage and not to their form.
+In typography and handwriting, a superior letter is a lower-case letter placed above the baseline and made smaller than ordinary text, but is designed individually and generally shaped slightly thicker to be more visually harmonious, rather than made simply by automation of software shrinking and raising a standard character the way that generic modern superscripts on word processors tend to do.
+Formerly quite common in abbreviations, the original purpose of superior letters, as with other superior glyphs such as superior figures, was to make handwritten abbreviations clearly distinct from normal words.
+Superior glyphs were also used on road signage when space was limited.

-With the coming of printing, pieces of type were cast to enable them to appear in print.
+With the advent of printing, pieces of type were cast to enable them to appear in print.
 These are still commonly used in French, Italian, Portuguese and Spanish, though their appearance in English has diminished.
 Not every letter in the alphabet has a piece of type cast for it as a superior letter.
 In the book Thinking in Type, by Alex W. White, it is stated that there are only twelve superior letters used in French and Spanish: a, b, d, e, i, l, m, n, o, r, s, and t.
-However, a few other superior letters are also used those languages, for example in English, h is also sometimes rendered as a superior letter, or in French, superior g is used in some abbreviations (See below).
+However, a few other superior letters are also used in those languages, for example in English, h is also sometimes rendered as a superior letter, or in French, superior g is used in some abbreviations (See below).